Montana Dietetic Internship

 - Three references from dietetic professionals, faculty and/or employers.

 - GRE is not required for the DI program

 - Application will be evaluated based on a variety of factors including scholastic achievement, work/volunteer experience, professional references, leadership abilities and program fit.

 To learn about the Montana Dietetic Internship program costs, please visit the MDI Program Costs Page .

-To view the printable program handbook, please visit the MDI Program Handbook Page.
+To learn more about the Montana Dietetic Internship see the MDI Program Handbook Page.